A family raised $20,000 in tips for their 89-year-old pizza deliveryman

 If Newey didn’t need the extra income, he said, he would still work his delivery job because he loves it.

-“Oh man, fabulous,” he said about his job.
-“I love the people I’m working with and I love going to the people’s houses, being useful, and having a pleasant conversation and making friends with people.
+“Oh, man, fabulous,” he said about his job.
+“I love the people I’m working with, and I love going to the people’s houses, being useful, and having a pleasant conversation and making friends with people.

-“The beautiful children — you should see the smile on their faces when they say, ‘Oh, we’re going to have pizza tonight!’” he said.
+“The beautiful children — you should see the smile on their faces when they say, ‘Oh, we’re going to have pizza tonight!’ ” he said.
 “That’s worth more than the money I make.”

 Read more: